Homotopical inverse diagrams in categories with attributes: Homotopical diagrams

 \begin{proposition} Let $\I$ be an ordered homotopical inverse category with all maps equivalences, and $\C$ a CwA with $\Id$- and $\Pi_\ext$-structure.
 Then $\C^\I$ is closed under $\Pi$-types in $\C^{\disc{\I}}$, and hence carries $\Pi_\ext$-structure. \end{proposition}

 \begin{proof} Take homotopical diagrams and types $\Gamma$, $A$, and $B$ as in the input of $\Pi$-formation; we need to show that $\Pi[A,B]$ is homotopical.

 Roughly, our strategy will be to show that under the given assumption on $\I$, each component $\Pi[A,B]_i$ of the dependent product is “naturally” equivalent to the corresponding \emph{levelwise} dependent product $\Pi[A_{\yon i},B_{\yon i}]$, and then to note that this latter construction “respects equivalences”.
-This is complicated by the fact that the levelwise dependent product does not itself form a diagram, since it is not covariantly functorial in the domain, so the desired “natural” equivalence can at best be dinatural; and also by the change of base due to its components living over different components of $\Gamma$.
+This is complicated firstly by the fact that the levelwise dependent product does not itself form a diagram, since it is not covariantly functorial in the domain, so the desired “natural” equivalence can at best be dinatural; and secondly, by the change of base between different values of $\Gamma$.

-Concretely, given $\alpha : i \to j$ in $\I$, we will construct a diagram in $\C$
+Concretely, given $\alpha \colon i \to j$ in $\I$, we will construct a diagram in $\C$

 commuting up to homotopy, and show that the marked maps are equivalences.
-With this done, it follows by 2-out-of-3 that $(\Gamma.\Pi[A,B])_\alpha$ is an equivalence as required.
+With this done, it follows by 2 out of 3 that $(\Gamma.\Pi[A,B])_\alpha$ is an equivalence as required.